LISPBUILDER-SDL - Use SDL from Common Lisp

 [Function]

-Draw a polygon of color COLOR to the surface SURFACE using the vertices in POINTS.
+Draw a polygon of COLOR to SURFACE using VERTICES.

 Parameters